 As an added bonus, squirrels don't like the new seed, and larger birds such as grackles and starlings, which some consider a nuisance, also don't care for it.
 Like gas prices, the price of bird seed can rise and fall significantly.
 NutraSaff sells at J.J.
 Cardinals for $7.40 for a 10-pound bag.
 "A store in Grand Rapids gets three times that (price)," Dawson said.
 He said the store makes every effort to keep its birdseed prices constant.
 But as food manufacturers look for alternatives to reduce trans fats, a new safflower oil could quickly be in high demand, and humans could be taste-testing NutraSaff as well. ***

-Blanc News is a weekly publication of the Flint Journal
+Note: the Grand Blanc News was a weekly publication of the Flint Journal - no longer in print.

 photo by Flint Journal, Grand Blanc News -- Sunday April 22, 2007